-When your baby is admitted to The Children's Hospital of Philadelphia, you want to do everything you possible to maintain your milk supply for your baby.
-You want to know your baby will continue to receive your milk during the Hospital stay and after you and your baby return home.
-This may mean you will need to use a breast pump at times.
+When your baby is admitted to the Children's Hospital of Philadelphia, you want to do everything you possible to maintain your milk supply for your baby.
+You want to know your baby will continue to receive your milk during the hospital stay and after you and your baby return home.
+This may mean you will need to use a breast pump.

 Whenever your child is not eating — whether because of illness, surgery, treatments or tests — you will need to pump your milk.

-If your baby has started breastfeeding before entering the Hospital, you should start a pumping schedule that matches your baby's usual feeding schedule.
-For instance, if your baby normally breastfeeds every 2-3 hours during the day and sleeps six hours at night; you should pump every 2-3 hours during the day with a 6-hour break at night.
+If your baby has started breastfeeding before entering the hospital, you should start a pumping schedule that matches your baby's usual feeding schedule.
+For instance, if your baby normally breastfeeds every two to three hours during the day and sleeps six hours at night; you should pump every two to three hours during the day with a six-hour break at night.

 If you need to increase your milk supply, you can pump more often.

 You may have never used a breast pump before your baby was admitted to the hospital.
 Or you may have had a bad experience pumping with a poor quality pump.
 You will be happy to know that pumping with a hospital-quality electric breast pump can be an easy, pain-free experience.

 Your child's nurse will give you a double pump kit so you can pump both breasts at the same time.
 The same kit can also be used for single pumping if you prefer, but remember that double pumping is a great time-saver and helps you make more milk.

 The pump kit you receive will work with any of the Medela Symphony® electric pumps in the hospital.
 You can pump at your baby's bedside or in any of the private pumping rooms located around the hospital.
 For a list of locations and directions, see pump rooms.

 For a step-by-step guide to pumping at the hospital; information about how to collect, store and transport you milk; and details about sterilizing your pump kit, see pumping and storing your milk.

 Tips for pumping